 Use lighter weights if you’re having trouble completing a few reps.

-Be careful not to… hold the dumbbells over your face.
-Make sure your hands are above your chest to ensure that those muscles are being worked.
+Be Careful Not To: hold the dumbbells over your face.
+Making sure your hands are above your chest ensures that those muscles are being worked.

 The Bent Arm Pullover